-- Activity 22: High efficiency refrigerator and freezer - Activity 24: High efficiency television - · Activity 25: Energy efficient clothes dryer - Activity 26: High efficiency pool pump
+- Activity 22: High efficiency refrigerator and freezer - Activity 24: High efficiency television - Activity 25: Energy efficient clothes dryer - Activity 26: High efficiency pool pump

-Activities 22, 24 and 25 only require the purchase of products eligible under the VEET Regulations (and not the physical installation of these products as required in other activities under the program).
+Activities 22, 24 and 25 do not require evidence of the physical installation of these products as required in other activities under the program.
+However, the product must be delivered prior to the creation of certificates.